hybby/cheapk8s/README.md

 These are things you need to have installed and configured before you can use the things included in this repository to stand up a Kubernetes cluster.

-1. Enable [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and install Ubuntu.
+1. Enable [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and install Ubuntu (use WSL1, see below).
 2. Install [VirtualBox](https://download.virtualbox.org) for Windows.
 3. Install [Vagrant](https://www.vagrantup.com/) via WSL (`apt-get install vagrant`)
 4. Configure [Vagrant to use WSL](https://www.vagrantup.com/docs/other/wsl)